10kmotorola/vanilla-seasoning/README.md

 ## Why are some of the mods disabled?
 Whenever a mod becomes incompatible, I simply just disable it.
 If you have any suggestions for what to replace these with, please let me know.

+## Do I need to install anything server-side?
+No!
+Some mods may provide additional functionality when installed server-side, but everything will work as expected installed purely client-side.

 ## Can I use this on any server I join?
 While probably true, **this modpack is not designed with this in mind.** Please run the mod list by the server owner before playing.
+I'm not responsible for server admins punishing you.